NVIDIA/k8s-device-plugin/README.md

   legacyDaemonsetAPI:
       use the legacy daemonset API version 'extensions/v1beta1' (default 'false')
+  migStrategy:
+      pass the desired strategy for exposing MIG devices on GPUs that support it [none | single | mixed] (default "none)
 ```

 The `compatWithCPUManager` flag configures the daemonset to be able to